-In the game parks, we will experience the companionships of elephants, rhinos, lions, cheetahs, hippopotamuses, giraffes, baboons, all kinds of birds and common prey such as zebras, impalas, antelopes and buffalo and more.
-Climb up at least 2000m of Mount Kilimanjaro and visit various local villages, tribes and communities including a Muslim girls school.
-Finally, we will explore the historical Stone Town in Zanzibar, taste the local herbs, spices and exotic fruits, and finally relax on the brilliant white sandy beaches and crystal clear waters facing the Indian Ocean, and maybe go sailing in a traditional dhow!
+In the game parks, we will experience the companionships of elephants, rhinos, lions, cheetahs, hippopotamuses, giraffes and baboons, plus all kinds of birds and common prey such as zebras, impalas, antelopes, buffalos and more.
+We trek in the foothills of Mount Kilimanjaro and visit local villages and communities, including a Muslim girls school.
+Finally, we explore the historic Stone Town in Zanzibar, where we have the opportunity to taste local herbs, spices and exotic fruits, relax on the sandy beaches facing the Indian Ocean, and perhaps go sailing in a traditional dhow.

-Islam, Muslims in Tanzania
+Islam and Muslims in Tanzania

-By the 16th century, the Portugese via Vasco Da Gama invaded and colonised the region but eventually ousted by the Sultan of Oman who ruled the region and furthered the dawah into East Africa with many chiefs converting to Islam, whilst negatively, also contributing to the ‘East African slave trade’.Eventually the mixing of the peoples and cultures along the East African coast, developed the Swahili language, mainly derived from Arabic.
-By the 19th century, colonisation continued through the Germans and British, til the independance movement where Muslims played roles that eventually created the modern nation state of Tanzania.
-Since then Muslims have played important roles in developing the nation, from the social-political-economic as well as the cultural imperative.
+By the 16th century, the Portuguese through Vasco Da Gama invaded and colonised the region but were eventually ousted by the Sultan of Oman who ruled the region and helped further the spread of Islam into East Africa.
+While many tribal chiefs and local communities embraced Islam, this period also sadly coincided with the East African slave trade.
+The gradual mixing of the peoples and cultures along the East African coast led to the development of the Swahili language, which has many Arabic loan words.
+During the 19th century, colonisation continued through the Germans and British until the independence movement, where Muslims played a vital role, eventually resulted in the formation of Tanzania.
+Since then Muslims have continued to contribute in developing the nation, from sociopolitical, economic and cultural perspectives.

 Our local partner and guide has many years of experience hosting visitors in Tanzania and neighbouring countries.